 Since windows cannot overlap the Dock in macOS, hiding the Dock is often a good way to gain additional vertical screen space, particularly on smaller devices like a MacBook Pro 13.
 Unfortunately, there is always a certain delay until the Dock will be shown again when moving the mouse nearby.
 I find this very annoying as it unnecessarily slows down my workflow.
 I have also noticed that this works especially slowly when using external mice as opposed to the MacBook’s trackpad.

-Fortunately, many hidden options in macOS can be influenced with the
+Fortunately, many hidden options in macOS can be set with a command-line utility

-tool.
-To trigger the fade-in animation of the Dock immediately you can do the
+trigger the fade-in animation of the Dock immediately you can do the following:

 defaults write com.apple.dock autohide-delay -float 0 killall Dock